KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 #### Resonant Activity and Symbolic Transmission

 Myths, **visions**, and **synchronicities**
-may all arise from the resonance of a Deep Soul or Mind—
+may all arise from the resonance of a Deep Soul or Mind —
 especially when an embodied soul
 becomes attuned enough to receive.